-The purpose of this course is to communicate current information about diabetes, including new developments and changes from previous practice standards, to enable healthcare professionals to provide safe, optimal care and effective patient education.
+The goal of this diabetes management continuing education program is to communicate current information about diabetes, including new developments and changes from previous practice standards, which will enable healthcare professionals to provide safe, optimal care, and effective patient education.
 After studying the information presented here, you will be able to:

 - Identify the main types of diabetes and recommendations for treatment